SirFischer/Skeletons-and-Traps/README.md

-#  :Skeletons and Traps! :crossed_swords:
+#  Skeletons and Traps! :crossed_swords:

 A small SFML game made in about a month.